bhstark2/latency/report.md

 compares it to the timestamp value in the packet.

-It is more common to measure the round-trip time (RTT), since this can be done even in the absence of synchronized clocks, and for applications the round-trip time is the only thing that matters anyway.
+It is more common to measure the round-trip time (RTT), since this can be done even in the absence of synchronized clocks, and for many applications the round-trip time is the only thing that matters anyway.
 In this case the sender typically sends a packet to the receiver, the receiver sends a response packet back to the sender, and the sender then calculates the